leafduan/WebPrint/README.md

 WebPrint
 ======
-* WebPrint is a simple order system for RFID web printing build with ASP.NET MVC, NHibernate, Autofac, log4net, etc.
+* WebPrint is a simple order system build with ASP.NET MVC, NHibernate, Autofac, log4net, etc.
 * You can use this system to place order and print tags with bartender.
 * And it's also an architectural foundation for building modern web applications.

 ### Features:
-* Using ASP.NET MVC 4.
+* Using ASP.NET MVC 5.
 * Generic repository for NHibernate
 * Repository Pattern and Unit of Work-Dependency Injection using Autofac
 * ASP.NET MVC Area for specific fucntion pages